 Texas by the Numbers

-HVAC Signals currently tracks 26 HVAC operators in Texas, all scoring 60 or above on our proprietary fit score — a composite metric that weighs acquisition readiness, signal strength, operator size, and buyer-thesis alignment.
+HVAC Signals currently tracks 125+ HVAC operators in Texas, scored on our proprietary acquisition interest model — a composite metric that weighs acquisition readiness, signal strength, operator size, and buyer-thesis alignment.

 Key stats:

-• Top score: 92 — multiple operators hitting the ceiling of our scale
+• Top score: 80 — several operators hitting the top tier

-• Metro coverage: Dallas-Fort Worth, Houston, Austin, San Antonio, El Paso, Killeen-Temple, Tyler-Longview, Collin County
+• Metro coverage: Dallas-Fort Worth, Houston, Austin, San Antonio, El Paso, Killeen-Temple, Tyler-Longview, Lubbock, Waco, Amarillo, Midland-Odessa, Beaumont, Corpus Christi

 The concentration in DFW and Houston is no surprise.
 These are the two largest HVAC markets in the state, driven by explosive population growth, new construction, and summer temperatures that push cooling systems to their limits.